nicolafan/image-captioning-cnn-rnn/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

+## Contributing

+Contributions of any type (code, docs, suggestions...) are highly appreciated!
+Feel free to open an issue and to ask questions with the `question` label.

 ## References

 [1] Vinyals, Oriol, et al. ["Show and tell: A neural image caption generator."](https://arxiv.org/abs/1411.4555) Proceedings of the IEEE conference on computer vision and pattern recognition.
 2015.